bernatferragut/WEB2/_posts/2021-10-23-Hardware-wallet-mnemonic-seed-phrases.md

 ![Hardware wallet-mnemonic seed phrase](/assets/images/art/SEEDS/A.png)

-> In effect, using the 'Lullian method' equals to memorize a list of 6 objects formed by 4 words lists storing in total the 24 words.
+<span style="color:tomato"> ### In effect, the secret of using the 'Lullian method' equals to memorize 6 listed objects formed by 4 words for a total of 24 words.</span>

 We will use only the 'classical menemotechnique' at the time of __compression__.
 At that moment, for each set of 4 words we will 'imagine' a clear, strong and vivid single image representing the 4 words together under one letter.
 Here each person will have to use __imagination to abstract the addition of 4 different words__ into that vivid and clear image.
 By __'repetitition'__ these images will be stored with time in the long term memory for future use.

-> The secret is divide in 6 lists groups of 4 the 24 initial words.

-<span style="color:tomato"> ### Example of 24 word BIP39 mnemonic:</span>
+## Example of 24 word BIP39 mnemonic:</span>
 > * boss rural month arm-exit elegant eight grain-palace biology pistol control
 > * outside album slab top-boil absorb tree mean-street giggle head frozen